simonvincenthk/simonvincenthk.github.io/_posts/2022-01-30-Machine Learning with PyTourch and fastai (V02).md

 # Machine Learning with PyTourch and fastai (V02)
-A collection of notes, mostly from Howard and Gugger's book and teachings  [^howardandgugger-20], aimed at giving the layperson context about and an understanding of the machine learning used in this study.
-It is broken up into two primary subsections: ([1](#section_1)) a theoretical introduction and discussion about machine learning, and ([2](#section_2)) a deeper explanation of the methods used in this study.
+A collection of notes, mostly from Howard and Gugger's book and teachings [^howardandgugger-20], for the author's personal used but whih may also give the layperson context about and an understanding of the machine learning.
+The artilcle is broken up into two primary subsections: ([1](#section_1)) a theoretical introduction and discussion about machine learning, and ([2](#section_2)) a deeper explanation of the methods used in this study.

+{% include alert.html text="Please note that for the current version of this article, citations are neither consistant nor complete.
+However all-uncited writing is derived from Howard and Gugger's [^howardandgugger-20](*fastai* "Practical Deep Learning for Coders" course) and book." %}

 ## Table of Contents
 * [1 Theory of Machine Learning](#section_1)